Jeffrey-Ede/datasets/vaegan/README.md

 This directory is for variational autoecoders (VAEs).
 It contains their source code, dataset encodings, points in tSNE visualizations (for interactive visualizations), and modified tSNE implementations.

 Our VAE code is adapted from VAE-GAN code [here](https://github.com/zhangqianhui/vae-gan-tensorflow).
+To be clear, this directory contains code for VAEs; not VAE-GANs.
+Nevertheless, implementations of a discriminator and [spectral normalization]() are included, so the code can easily be re-adapted to train VAE-GANs.

 ## Experiments